ScooterDelta/react-vite-federation-playground/README.md

 Unfortunately this method fails due to limitations in the [@originjs/vite-plugin-federation](https://www.npmjs.com/package/@originjs/vite-plugin-federation) library, specifically discussed in the issue thread: [issues/401 - Importing federated module name via variable](https://github.com/originjs/vite-plugin-federation/issues/401).

-Due to these limitations, it may be better to utilize a different library, as documented in [Native Federation](#native-federation) below.
+Due to these limitations, it may be better to utilize a different library, as documented in [Alternatives - Native Federation](#alternatives---native-federation) below.

 #### Extended Routing